lenow55/xray-exporter/README.md

 As you can see, we opened two inbounds in the configuration above.
 The first inbound listens port 54321 on localhost and handles the API calls, which is the endpoint that the exporter scrapes.
 The second inbound accepts VMess connections from user `email`.
 If you'd like to run Xray/V2Ray and exporter on different machines, consider use `0.0.0.0` instead of `127.0.0.1` but be careful with the security risks.

 Additionally, you should also enable `stats`, `api`, and `policy` settings, and setup proper routing rules in order to get traffic statistics works.
-For more information, please visit [xray-core API docs](https://xtls.github.io/config/api.html).
+For more information, please visit [xray-core API docs](https://xtls.github.io/config/api.html) and [xray-core Stats docs](https://xtls.github.io/en/config/stats.html).

 The next step is to start the exporter: